 It is also important that new antimicrobial coatings are safe and sustainable through all stages of production, application and use.
 New nanomaterials are being investigated in particular as the basis for new antimicrobial coatings.
 Their safety must be thoroughly tested at every stage of development.

 The EU-funded Triple-A-COAT project is developing a new antimicrobial, antifungal and antiviral coatings for frequently touched surfaces, designed for use in buses.
 The project is using nanocellulose as the basis of its coatings technology.
-This is a material obtained from forestry wastes, or can be made by special bacteria in the lab.
+This is a material obtained from renewable forest resources, or can be made by special bacteria in the lab.
 It has many potential applications, typically as a replacement for plastic, such as in in food packaging.
 In Triple-A-COAT we are using nanocellulose in place of oil-based materials as a more sustainable option.

 Triple-A-COAT is using antibiofilm compounds, antimicrobial peptides, and nanopatterning inspired by antimicrobial surfaces found in nature, such as on dragonfly wings.
 These new approaches should give us antimicrobial coatings which effectively inhibit micro-organisms while preventing the development of antimicrobial resistance.